High-Dimensional Asymptotics of Differentially Private PCA

 \begin{definition}[Neighboring datasets] Two datasets $\mX,\tilde{\mX}\subset \{x \in \R^\dim: \|x\| \leq \sqrt{\dim}\}$ are neighboring if they differ by a single individual, or, equivalently, if $\tilde{\mX}=\mX\cup\{\vx\}$ for some $\vx\in\R^{\dim}$ satisfying $\|\vx\|\leq\sqrt{\dim}$ or $\tilde{\mX}=\mX\backslash\{\vx\}$ for some $\vx\in\mX$.
 We use $\calN(\mX)=\calN_+(\mX)\cup\calN_-(\mX)$ to denote the set of all neighboring datasets of $\mX$, where $\calN_+(\mX)$ and $\calN_-(\mX)$ correspond to the datasets obtained by adding and subtracting, respectively, a data point from $\mX$. \end{definition}

 In differential privacy, privacy guarantees are expressed as indistinguishability results between the distributions of a privatized statistic on neighboring datasets.
 Hence, they provide formal upper bounds on any adversary's ability to detect the presence or absence of a target individual.
-This paper employs two popular notions of indistinguishability to derive privacy guarantees: one based on trade-off functions introduced by \citet{dong2022gaussian} and the other based on Rényi divergence introduced by \citet{mironov2017renyi}.

-\paragraph{Trade-off Functions and Differential Privacy.} A line of work \citep{wasserman2010statistical,kairouz2015composition,dong2022gaussian} has explored connections between differential privacy and hypothesis testing, culminating in the work of \citet{dong2022gaussian} who propose the following notion of trade-off functions for expressing privacy guarantees.\begin{definition}[Tradeoff function {\citep{dong2022gaussian}}] For any distributions $\nu_0$ and $\nu_1$ on some common space $\mathcal{V},$ the tradeoff function $\tf{\nu_0}{\nu_1}:[0,1]\rightarrow[0,1]$ is defined as:
+This paper employs two popular notions of indistinguishability to derive privacy guarantees: one based on trade-off functions introduced by \citet{dong2022gaussian} and the other based on Rényi divergence introduced by \citet{mironov2017renyi}. \paragraph{Trade-off Functions and Differential Privacy} A line of work \citep{wasserman2010statistical,kairouz2015composition,dong2022gaussian} has explored connections between differential privacy and hypothesis testing, culminating in the work of \citet{dong2022gaussian} who propose the following notion of trade-off functions for expressing privacy guarantees.\begin{definition}[Trade-off function {\citep{dong2022gaussian}}] For any distributions $\nu_0$ and $\nu_1$ on some common space $\mathcal{V},$ the trade-off function $\tf{\nu_0}{\nu_1}:[0,1]\rightarrow[0,1]$ is defined as:

 In other words, for $\alpha \in [0,1]$, $\tf{\nu_0}{\nu_1}(\alpha)$ is the Type II error (false acceptance rate) of the optimal (most powerful) level-$\alpha$ test for distinguishing the null hypothesis $H_0: \rV \sim \nu_0$ from the alternative $H_1: \rV \sim \nu_1$.
 With some abuse of notation, for two random variables $\rV_0$ and $\rV_1$ with laws $\nu_0$ and $\nu_1$ respectively, we will use $\tf{\rV_0}{\rV_1}$ to denote the trade-off function $\tf{\nu_0}{\nu_1}$. \end{definition} Many popular differential privacy guarantees can be expressed using trade-off functions: \begin{itemize} \item The earliest differential privacy (DP) guarantee was $\epsilon$-DP, introduced by \citet{dwork2006calibrating}.
 For any $\epsilon > 0$, a privatized statistic $\rO(\cdot)$ is $\epsilon$-DP if for any two neighboring datasets $\mX,\tilde{\mX}$ and any event $E$, $\P(\rO(X) \in E) \leq e^\epsilon \cdot \P(\rO(\tilde{X}) \in E)$.
 It is well-known \citep{wasserman2010statistical,dong2022gaussian,kairouz2015composition} that $\rO(\cdot)$ is $\epsilon$-DP if and only if for any two neighboring datasets $\mX,\tilde{\mX}$,